udayanbb/iKill-2/README.md

 I am now in the process of rewriting the game code using SpriteKit.
 Screenshots of the original game are in the "Screenshots" folder.

+Most of the new code is in the file GameScene.m, with further code in Player.m, Ship.m, Weapon.m and Bullet.m